OlivierLD/raspberry-coffee/Project.Trunk/REST.clients/REST.assembler/README.md

 - `SensorResource` will define the REST interface
 - `SensorProvider` will be the implementation, actually dealing with sensors and pump.

-The source files, as they should eventually be running are provided in this project.
+The source files, as they should eventually be running are provided in this project, in the `helidon-sensors` folder.

+> Also notice the `helidon-sensors/src/main/resources/META-INF/microprofile-config.properties` config file.

 ##### fnProject
 Still in development, but quite promising.
 WIP. 🚧